 Judaism teaches us that everyone is created b’tzelem elohim – in the image of God.
-At Temple Beth Am we welcome people of all sexual orientations and gender identities to become involved in the religious, social, and educational life of the congregation.
-We also actively work for LGBTQ (lesbian, gay, bisexual, transgender, queer) rights, help sponsor city-wide Jewish/LGBTQ events, and joyously participate in the annual Seattle Pride Parade every June.
+At Temple Beth Am, we welcome people of all sexual orientations and gender identities to become involved in the religious, social, and educational life in our congregation.
+We also actively work for LGBTQ (lesbian, gay, bisexual, transgender, queer) rights, not only in Seattle but on a state and national level.

 Below are a few of the many resources available for LGBTQ Jews and the people who love them.

 - "Purim Reversals" - Rabbi Beth Singer, Purim 5773

 - "Love, Marriage, and Equality" - Rabbi Jonathan Singer, Yom Kippur 5773

 - "Finding Home For Everyone" - Rabbi Beth Singer, Rosh Hashana 5772

 Our adult and young adult members also speak out from the pulpit about LGBTQ issues.
 Here are some recent examples:

 - “Is Temple Beth Am a Welcoming Place?
 How Can You Tell?” - Sermon by TBA member Gail Broder, July 2012

 - “What Does the Torah Really Say About Homosexual Acts?” - Bat Mitzvah d’var, May 2012

 - “The Value of Inclusion” - Bat Mitzvah d’var, June 2011